-- 7 Number of near misses reported per one million hours worked. - A road traffic accident (RTA) is defined as any accident to a transportation vehicle which occurs on a public road.
-A vehicle collision or vehicle damage which occurs on site will be recorded as a property damage incident.
-A RTA includes a 'crash' involving light duty vehicles, heavy duty vehicles, heavy duty plant equipment (bulldozer, earthmoving equipment, etc.), buses or coaches, cars and motorcycles which are not capable of more than 10 mph (16 kph) are excluded.
+- 6 The number of TRIs at Impala Terminals-owned or managed sites per one million hours worked. - 7 Number of near misses reported per one million hours worked. - 8 A road traffic accident (RTA) is defined as any accident to a transportation vehicle which occurs on a public road.
+A vehicle collision or vehicle damage incident.
+A RTA includes a 'crash' involving light duty vehicles, heavy duty vehicles, heavy duty plant equipment (bulldozer, earthmoving equipment, etc.), buses or coaches, cars and motorcycles which occur on a public road.
+Vehicles operated on fixed rails and vehicles which are not capable of more than 10 mph (16 kph) are excluded.
 Data on road traffic accidents is not reported for years prior to 2023. - 9 Number of road traffic accidents per one million kilometres driven. - 10 The total number of people employed by the Impala Terminals joint venture at year end.
-Employees included are those directly employees are those directly employees. - 11 This represents the number of terminals certified by a third party to the occupational health and safety management systems, ISO45001:2018, or equivalent.
+Employees included are those directly employed by, or 100 percent sub-contracted to, the Impala Terminals joint venture.
+The significant increase in 2023 is largely due to the inclusion of employees associated with the liquid storage assets acquired in Q4 2022 for the first time. - 11 This represents the number of terminals certified by a third party to the occupational health and safety management systems, ISO45001:2018, or equivalent.
 Data excludes the terminal under development at the Port of Rotterdam.
 An additional two sites were in the process of certification to ISO45001 at the end of 2024.
 Data for 2023 has been restated on the basis of Impala Terminals JV owned and operated assets only.